dvillalobos/MSDS/606/FinalExam/README.md

 - A series of questions need to be answered using R.

+- The R code can be found on this location under the name *"Villalobos-FinalExam.Rmd"*.

 - The published final response can be seeing in RPubs [here](http://rpubs.com/dvillalobos/DATA606-FinalExam).